 3. Build Gingerbread Houses

 Divide students into small groups and have each group build a gingerbread house.
 The easiest way to do this is to give each group a gingerbread house kit.
 You'll start seeing these at Walmart or Target around the holidays.
 This can be a really fun team building activity.

-4. Have a Paper Snowball Fight
+5. Have a Paper Snowball Fight

 Give each student a couple of sheets of paper to crumple up into a snowball.
 Make sure students understand any rules you might have while they are having a snowball fight - my rules are always no running or screaming,

 freeze as soon as I stay "Freeze," and if you don't follow instructions you don't get to play again.

 Then, let students start throwing paper snowballs at each other!